Estrogen Dominance: A Complete Functional Medicine Guide To This Common Hormone Imbalance

 The ratio of the three forms of estrogen – estrone (E1), estradiol (E2), and estriol (E3) – is important for both women and men; however, women naturally have higher estrogen levels.
 Both men and women also need healthy progesterone levels to keep estrogen balanced.

 This is because progesterone helps balance and neutralize the effects of too much estrogen.
 Without proper progesterone levels, estrogen becomes out of control, also known as estrogen dominance.

-There are typically a couple main causes of estrogen dominance - either your body is making too much estrogen or it isn’t breaking down external estrogen and removing it effectively.
+There are typically a couple of main causes of estrogen dominance inflammation- either your body is making too much estrogen or it isn’t breaking down external estrogen and removing it effectively.

 Overproduction and poor breakdown can be caused by:

 1. Excess body weight

 Since fat secretes estrogen, if you have a higher amount of body fat, you are more likely to also have high estrogen levels.